orbeon/orbeon-forms-doc/form-runner/feature/wizard-view.md

 The Form Settings in Form Builder allow overriding the default set by configuration properties at the form level.

 <!-- TODO: screenshot -->

+### CSS classes

+CSS classes are available on table of content entries to reflect the status of each section:

+- `disabled`
+- `active`
+- `started`
+- `changed`
+- `incomplete`
+- `invalid`

+[SINCE Orbeon Forms 2018.1]

+The following classes indicate the first and last sections:

+- `first-page`: the first visible page
+- `last-top-level-page`: the first visible top-level page
+- `last-page`: the last visible page
+    - this can be different from `last-top-level-page` when using subsection navigation

+### Wizard status persistence

+[SINCE Orbeon Forms 2017.2]

+The wizard status is persisted when the data is saved to the database.
+This means that if the user saves incomplete data and comes back to it, information about visited or changed wizard pages is restored.

+The wizard shows the last possible page upon loading data.

 ## Subsections